Chronic Pain Clinical Research

 Serious injuries or even infections leave many people combating the effects of lasting pain for the rest of their lives.
 It’s the single most common cause of chronic pain here in the United States.
 That being said, there are still many people who suffer from chronic pain in the absence of any identifiable past drama.

-The best treatment strategies for chronic pain will address the psychological aspects of the condition in addition to the physical symptoms.
+Chronic pain clinical research has shown that treatment should also address the psychological aspects of the condition in addition to the physical symptoms.

 If you live around Central Alabama, click here to learn more about participating in a chronic pain clinical trial.
 Also, our sister site Avail Clinical Research conducts chronic pain clinical trials in DeLand, Florida.